 The Western Canada Sedimentary Basin (WCSB) is one of North America's most prolific natural gas production basins, and it is of key importance to the Canadian economy.
-Given the pace of production of natural gas in Alberta and British Columbia, the most important issue for WCSB producers is getting their product to market.
+Given the pace of production of natural gas in Alberta and British Columbia (B.C.), the most important issue for WCSB producers is getting their product to market.
 Natural gas producers have asked NOVA Gas Transmission Ltd. (NGTL), a wholly owned subsidiary of TransCanada PipeLines Limited (TCPL), an affiliate of TC Energy, to increase natural gas transportation service on our existing natural gas pipeline system.
-We have received approval to construct and operate an additional pipeline section and expand the existing compression facility as part of the Project.
+We are proposing to construct and operate an additional pipeline section expand an existing compression facility as part of the Project.